-To equalize, we may naturally convert \cref{amon} to its feature-space equivalent.
-We define an equalizing function \mathcheck{ } where we define \mathcheck{ } where \mathcheck{$g: [|V|] \rightarrow [L]$} maps an individual word index to its corresponding equality set index.
-Given vector dot products in the linear case follow the same geometric properties as inner products in the RKHS we can show that \mathcheck{$\vtheta_{\mathrm{eq}}(\vw)$} is unit norm follows directly from the proof for Proposition 1 in \cite{hall-maudslay-etal-2019-name} which can be found in Appendix A of \citet{hall-maudslay-etal-2019-name}. \begin{proposition} For any two vectors in the observed space \mathcheck{$\vw, \vz$} and their corresponding representations in feature space \mathcheck{$\vPhi(\vw), \vPhi(\vz)$} the inner product \mathcheck{$\langle \vPhi(\vw) - \P_K\vPhi(\vw), \P_K\vPhi(\vz) \rangle$} is \mathcheck{$0$}. \end{proposition} \begin{proof}
+where {$g: [|V|] \rightarrow [L]$} maps an individual word index to its corresponding equality set index.
+Given vector dot products in the linear case follow the same geometric properties as inner products in the RKHS we can show that {$\vtheta_{\mathrm{eq}}(\vw)$} is unit norm follows directly from the proof for Proposition 1 in \cite{hall-maudslay-etal-2019-name} which can be found in Appendix A of \citet{hall-maudslay-etal-2019-name}. \begin{proposition} For any two vectors in the observed space {$\vw, \vz$} and their corresponding representations in feature space {$\vPhi(\vw), \vPhi(\vz)$} the inner product {$\langle \vPhi(\vw) - \P_K\vPhi(\vw), \P_K\vPhi(\vz) \rangle$} is {$0$}. \end{proposition} \begin{proof}

-\end{proof} \begin{proposition} For a given neutral word \mathcheck{$\vw$} and a word in an equality set \mathcheck{$\ve \in \calE$} the inner product \mathcheck{$\left<\neut(\vw), \vtheta_{\mathrm{eq}}(\ve)\right>$} is invariant across members in the equality set \mathcheck{$\calE$}. \end{proposition} \begin{proof}
+\end{proof} \begin{proposition} For a given neutral word {$\vw$} and a word in an equality set {$\ve \in \calE$} the inner product {$\left<\neut(\vw), \vtheta(\ve)\right>$} is invariant across members in the equality set {$\calE$}. \end{proposition} \begin{proof}

-where \textit{(i)} follows from \cref{prep0} and \textit{(ii)} follows from \cref{prop:neut}. \end{proof} At this point we have completely kernelized the approach in \citet{bolukbasi2016man}.
+where \textit{(i)} follows from \Cref{prep0} and \textit{(ii)} follows from \Cref{prop:neut}. \end{proof} At this point, we have completely kernelized the approach in \citet{bolukbasi2016man}.
 Note that a linear kernel reduces to the method described in \citet{bolukbasi2016man} as we would expect.
 We can see an initial disadvantage that equalizing via inner product correction has in comparison to \citet{bolukbasi2016man} and that is that we now require switching in between three different inner products at test time depending on whether the words are neutral or not.
-To overcome this in practice, we neutralize all words and do not use the equalize correction, however we present it for completeness.
+To overcome this in practice, we neutralize all words and do not use the equalize correction, however, we present it for completeness.